matthewfeickert-talks/talk-chep-2023/talk.md

    - Version control repository README
    - Online software documentation (landing page, how to cite page)
    - Package distribution websites (e.g. PyPI)
-- Have single source of truth for citations: version control repository that all other sources derive from.
+- Have .bold[single source of truth] for citations: version control repository that all other sources derive from.
-- Make your citation preferences clear to the world and SEO.
+- Make your .bold[citation preferences clear] to the world and SEO.
 Do not rely on people emailing to ask (they shouldn't have to).
 ]
 .kol-1-2[
 .center.width-100[[![pyhf-citation-request](figures/pyhf-citation-request.png)](https://pyhf.readthedocs.io/en/stable/citations.html)]
 .center[[pyhf's "Use and Citations" page in documentation](https://pyhf.readthedocs.io/en/stable/citations.html)] ]

+---
+# Revisiting Software Citation Principles in HEP

+.large[
+* .bold.large[Importance:] As a field HEP understands software is important, but improvements could be made on views towards research products
+* .bold.large[Credit and Attribution:] Improving in HEP, but can leverage software friendly journals (i.e., JOSS) to help this
+* .bold.large[Unique Identification:] Zenodo DOIs are common to HEP.
+CITATION.cff files can help as well.
+* .bold.large[Persistence:] Long term archival through Zenodo is common practice
+* .bold.large[Accessibility:] HEP is becoming more [FAIR](https://fair4hep.github.io/) focused.
+CITATION.cff provides common framework for metadata.
+Further support of INSPIRE by field could provide strong database access.
+* .bold.large[Specificity:] Include version numbers in CITATION.cff
+]

 ---